 Hand Rejuvenation Cost

 The cost of your hand rejuvenation treatment is largely dependent on the type of procedure selected to improve the appearance of the hands.
 Many medical facilities offer combined procedures to help address various issues with the hands all at once for one price.
-According to board-certified plastic surgeon Gregory A. Buford, MD, FACS, it costs between $1,000 to $3,000 for patients to undergo a combination of treatments for the hands, including dermal fillers, laser treatments, and IPL therapy.
+It costs roughly between $1,000 to $3,000 for patients to undergo a combination of treatments for the hands, including dermal fillers, laser treatments, and IPL therapy.

-The American Society for Aesthetic Plastic Surgery notes that a different plastic surgeons charge approximately $1,200 for injectable fillers such as Restylane (Perlane), Radiesse, or Juvederm - which can be combined with intense pulsed light and Fraxel laser resurfacing treatments to get rid of sun spots.
+The American Society for Aesthetic Plastic Surgery notes that different plastic surgeons charge approximately $1,200 for injectable fillers such as Restylane® (Perlane), Radiesse®, or Juvederm® - which can be combined with intense pulsed light and Fraxel laser resurfacing treatments to get rid of sunspots.

 Overall, hand rejuvenation treatments may cost up to $5,000 for fillers and laser procedures, if they are combined.
 While chemical peels alone are a less expensive option, they don't address problems such as prominent veins, with the hand phlebectomy procedure priced around $3,000.